SNIWWOC Staff

 Duncan

-Maya is a first generation Jamaican-Canadian and currently a Masters of Urban and Regional Planning student at the University of British Columbia in the Indigenous Community Planning concentration.
+Maya is a first generation Jamaican-Canadian and a graduate of the Masters of Urban and Regional Planning program at the University of British Columbia in the Indigenous Community Planning concentration.
 Maya is excited to be collaborating with such a strong team of leaders towards making meaningful change for racialized women across Canada.
-Maya brings to this role administrative and digital skills along with a passion toward the improvement of resources for racialized groups.
+Maya brings to this role administrative and facilitation skills along with a passion toward the improvement of resources for racialized groups.
 Maya is dedicated to creating resilient and sustainable environments for BIPOC communities to thrive across Canada.

 MAYA BLOOD